Modeling Adversaries in a Logic for Security Protocol Analysis: Modeling Security Protocols

-In other words, decryption an encrypted message with the inverse of the key used to encrypt the message yields the original message.
+In other words, decrypting an encrypted message with the inverse of the key used to encrypt the message yields the original message.
 (For simplicity, we restrict ourselves to nonprobabilistic encryption schemes in this paper.)
-We often write $\msg_1\cdot\msg_2$ for $\mathit{conc}(\msg_1,\msg_2)$ and $\encr{\msg}{\ky}$ for $\mathit{encr}(\msg,\ky)$.
-There is no difficulty in adding more operations to the encryption schemes, for instance, to model hashes, signatures, or the ability to take the exclusive-or of two terms.
+We often write $\inv{\ky}$ for $\mathit{inv}(\ky)$, $\msg_1\cdot\msg_2$ for $\mathit{conc}(\msg_1,\msg_2)$, and $\encr{\msg}{\ky}$ for $\mathit{encr}(\msg,\ky)$.
+There is no difficulty in adding more operations to the encryption schemes, for instance, to model hashes, signatures, the ability to take the exclusive-or of two terms, or the ability to compose two keys together to create a new key.
 We make no assumption in the general case as to the properties of encryption.
 Thus, for instance, most concrete encryption schemes allow collisions, that is, $\encr{m_1}{k_1}=\encr{m_2}{k_2}$ without $m_1=m_2$ and $k_1=k_2$.
 (In contrast, most security protocol analyses assume that there are no properties of encryption schemes beyond those specified above; this is part of the Dolev-Yao adversary model, which we examine in more detail in Section~\ref{s:dy}.)